Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/quick-reference.md

 *This quick reference guide provides easy access to common tasks and system information.
 For detailed guides, see the specific documentation sections.*

-*For questions or suggestions about this quick reference, please contact your website administrator.*
+*For questions or suggestions about this quick reference, please contact the website administrator.*